khrykin/CXXProxyKit/README.md

 - (void)implementationDidLoad {
     // This method is called after the initialization is done.
-    // You can use it do any additional setup, such as setting up a delegate.
+    // You can use it to do any additional setup, such as setting up a delegate.
 }

 - (NSInteger)value {